Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 Among her students in Texas was Jenny Zettner, who learned choreography from Tutberidze at San Antonio’s Crystal Ice Palace as a 13-year-old skater in 1996.
 The “shabby” rink, Zettner said, made for an unconventional setting for future Olympics coach Tutberidze, who was there with a couple of other Russians.

-“We’re like, ‘Oh my God, the Russian skaters — we have to have them as our coach, we’re going to be famous,’ ” Zettner said of her fellow students.
+“We’re like, ‘Oh, my God, the Russian skaters — we have to have them as our coach, we’re going to be famous,’ ” Zettner said of her fellow students.

 Zettner said Tutberidze was “extremely professional and informative” but employed harsh tactics, which included advising her against drinking water during competition — an arguably brutal Tutberidze quirk that would become notorious when Russian gold medalist Alina Zagitova said in an interview that she did not drink water during the Olympics.